AliSajid/AliSajid.github.io/content/posts/blog_direction.md

 ## A Promise to Myself and You

 This blog post serves as a promise to myself and to you, my dear readers.
-I commit to making a conscious effort to create a post once every two weeks at the very least.
+I commit to making a conscious effort to create a post once every two weeks at least.

 ## A Mix of Topics

-To facilitate regular posting, I won't limit myself to a single topic.
+To make regular posting easier, I won't limit myself to a single topic.
 Expect a mix of personal stories and thoughts, technical posts about projects I've worked on or lived, and updates on various projects I am currently working on.

 ## Thank You